 So, those are some of the things I learned whilst preparing to run a half marathon for Shelter.
 Did I mention how hard it is?
 I think I did.
 Thankfully though it all came together, so here’s an extra thing you should know that I found out the hard way upon completing the run.

 13.1 Not every gel you’re given on race day is edible

 Proper runners probably know the difference between caffeine gel and joint relief gel instinctively, but when you’ve just run 13.1 miles for the first time and you’re tired and emotional, it isn’t so obvious.
 Make sure you read the label, because if you think the caffeine gels offer little in the way of a taste sensation, well…

 Glen is a writer and editor, and you can find him on Twitter.
-If he’s inspired you to find your first or even next half marathon, why not join Team Shelter for this year’s Royal Parks Half?
+If he’s inspired you to find your first or even next half marathon, why not join Team Shelter for this year’s London Landmarks Half?
 We’d love to have you!